-3-4 SATA Drive Carrier LEDs
+3-4 Drive Carrier LEDs

-Each SATA drive carrier has two LEDs.
+Each drive carrier has two LEDs.

-- Green: When illuminated, the green LED on the front of the SATA drive carrier indicates drive activity.
-A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed. - Red: The red LED serves two functions: - When solid on (not flashing), this LED indicates a hard drive failure. - When this LED flashes on and off it indicates the HDD is rebuilding.
+- Blue: When illuminated, this blue LED (on the front of the drive carrier) indicates drive activity.
+A connection to the backplane enables this LED to blink on and off when that particular drive is being accessed. - Red: The red LED indicates a drive failure.
+If one of the drives fail, you should be notified by your system management software.